MonkeyIsNull/VelocityFilterMachine/README.md

 A high-performance packet filtering virtual machine in C, optimized for processing millions of packets per second.
 VFM features both a high-level Lisp-like DSL (VFLisp) for intuitive filter development and a low-level bytecode interpreter for maximum performance.

+At the moment, this is meant to be paired with [PacketVelocity](https://github.com/MonkeyIsNull/PacketVelocity) though it should be possible to use in another piece of software.

 ## Overview

-VFM is designed to be the fastest, safest packet filtering VM available.
+VFM is designed to be an extremley fast and safe packet filtering.
 It combines:

 - **VFLisp DSL**: High-level Lisp-like language for intuitive filter programming
 - **High Performance**: Optimized interpreter with computed goto dispatch achieving 10M+ packets/second